jshrake/dragonfly/README.md

 # dragonfly

-Software to extract frames from equirectangular (360) images and video.
+Command-line tool to extract frames from equirectangular (360) images and video.

 Convert this